shawna-p/mysterious-messenger/docs/route-setup.rst

     e.g. StoryMode("", "my_vn_label")

     .. warning::
-        It is generally recommended that you let the program take care of defining StoryMode objects by using properly named labels.
-See [[INSERT LINK HERE]].
+        It is generally recommended that you let the program take care of defining StoryMode objects attached to chatrooms by using properly named labels.
+See :ref:`Attached Story Mode`.

 `plot_branch`
     Optional.
 Indicates that there should be a plot branch after this chatroom.
-See [[INSERT LINK HERE]] for more on plot branches.
+See :ref:`Plot Branches` for more on plot branches.

     e.g. PlotBranch(True)